What Is Gnosticism? // 01

 It breaches.
 It invades.
 It colonizes.
 It burns.

-All of this is why, despite modern and historical claims, it is clear that Gnosticism and Christianity share no common cause and are, in fact, fundamentally opposed.
-This is obvious from their logical ends, on their faces, and Gnostic Christians are lost, or "heretical," Gnostics as far as I am concerned.
+All of this is why, despite modern claims, it is clear that Gnosticism and Christianity share no common cause and are, in fact, antithetical.
+This should be obvious from their logical ends.
+“Gnostic Christians,” then, are not a synthesis — but a confusion.
+Lost, or heretical, Gnostics at best.

 Features of Gnosticism

-Globally and as a phenomenon, Gnosticism is the metaphysical worldview positing a duality between self-consciousness and material nature, with need for man to overcome the latter by means of personal knowledge of the self and of the nature of reality (Gnosis).
+Globally and as a phenomenon, Gnosticism is the metaphysical worldview positing a duality between Self-consciousness and material nature, with need for man to overcome the latter by means of personal knowledge of the Self and of the nature of reality (Gnosis).
 Further, it:

 Posits a hostile world order.